Room Color Combination Ideas Designers Actually Use (And Why They Work)

 Best Wall and Accent Color Pairings

-Sage green and cream offer a calming, organic combination that works in bedrooms and living rooms.
+Navy and crisp white is the most durable two-color pairing in residential design; sage green and cream offer a quieter, more organic combination that works equally well in bedrooms and living rooms.

 When to Use Texture Instead of a Third Color